ankane/lockbox/docs/Compatibility.md

 # Compatibility

 Here’s how to decrypt in other languages.
-For files, skip Base64 decoding the ciphertext.

 - [Node.js](#node-js)
 - [Python](#python)